ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The handler verifies that the group name of the /ace-group/GROUPNAME path is a subset of the 'scope' stored in the access token associated to this client, identified by "NODENAME".
-The KDC also verifies that the role the client is granted allows it to perform this operation on this resource (REQ7aa).
+The KDC also verifies that the roles the client is granted in the group allow it to perform this operation on this resource (REQ7aa).
 If either verification fails, the
 KDC MUST respond with a 4.01 (Unauthorized) error message.

 The handler also verifies that the node sending the request and the node name used in the Uri-Path match.
 If that is not the case, the handler responds with a 4.01 (Unauthorized) error response.